typetools/guava/README-typetools.md

  * Diff the two temporary clones.

-To upload to Maven Central
+To release to Maven Central
 --------------------------

 Re-releasing:  If you want to re-release some version of Guava because you have